EYssel/sqs-dlq-monitoring/README.md

   - Provided code-review.
 - Side-Project Society Discord Server members
   - A discord server set up to motivate each other to work on side-projects like this.
-  - It is invaluable to keep me motivated during the process, and to get things done.
+  - The discord server is invaluable to keep me motivated during the process.